 Whereas the term “resistance” denotes the amount of opposition to flowing electrons in a circuit, “conductance” represents the ease of which electrons may flow.
 Resistance is the measure of how much a circuit resists current, while conductance is the measure of how much a circuit conducts current.

 Conductance used to be measured in the unit of mhos, or “ohms” spelled backward.
 Now, the proper unit of measurement is Siemens.
 When symbolized in a mathematical formula, the proper letter to use for conductance is “G”.

-Reactive components such as inductors and capacitors oppose the flow of electrons with respect to time, rather than with a constant, unchanging friction as resistors do.
-We call this time-based opposition, reactance, and like resistance we also measure it in the unit of ohms.
+Reactive components such as inductors and capacitors oppose the flow of electrons with respect to time, rather than with constant, unchanging friction as resistors do.
+We call this time-based opposition, reactance, and like resistance, we also measure it in the unit of ohms.

 The terms “reactance” and “susceptance” have a certain linguistic logic to them, just like resistance and conductance.
 While reactance is the measure of how much a circuit reacts against change in current over time, susceptance is the measure of how much a circuit is susceptible to conducting a changing current.

 If one were tasked with determining the total effect of several parallel-connected, pure reactances, one could convert each reactance (X) to a susceptance (B), then add susceptances rather than diminish reactances: Xparallel = 1/(1/X1 + 1/X2 + . . .
 1/Xn).
 Like conductances (G), susceptances (B) add-in parallel and diminish in series.